helm/charts/incubator/mongodb/README.md

 ## Scaling

 Scaling should be managed by `helm upgrade`, which is the recommended way.
 You can also scale up by modifying the number of replicas on the PetSet using `kubectl patch` or `kubectl apply`.
+Deleting the various pods created and the associated resources needs some care and is described in the [petset documentation](http://kubernetes.io/docs/user-guide/petset/#deleting-a-pet-set).